For more information about a project, contact jeffobrien@ucsb.edu. See below for information regarding project-based student internships.

 MIRL offers for-academic credit student internships (ARTHI 192C).
 An internship at MIRL provides students the opportunity to develop practical skills in visual technologies, digital archives, and object-based research methodologies.
 Through hands-on projects, such as cataloging artworks, creating digital resources, or analyzing historical materials, interns gain valuable experience that enhances both their academic understanding and their ability to contribute to educational initiatives.
 The internship may be designed with a focus in one or more of these areas:

-- image technology related to research in the History of Art and Architectural History, including 3-D scanning
+- image technology related to research in the History of Art and Architectural History, including 3-D scanning and 3-D visualization

 - archival and digitization work with 35mm slides, photographs and potentially materials from the Architecture and Design Collection